-In 1946, artists Max Ernst and Dorothea Tanning left New York and moved to Sedona in North Central Arizona.
-There they built a house, painted and socialized with everyone from local cowboys to visiting art-world luminaries, including Henri Cartier-Bresson, Lee Miller and fellow Surrealists Man Ray and Marcel Duchamp.
+In 1946 artists Max Ernst and Dorothea Tanning left New York for Sedona in North Central Arizona.
+There, they painted and socialized with everyone from local cowboys to visiting art-world luminaries, including Henri Cartier-Bresson, Lee Miller and fellow Surrealists Man Ray and Marcel Duchamp.

-With nearly every corner sprouting an art gallery, Sedona has become a mecca for arts shoppers.
+With nearly every corner sprouting an art gallery, Sedona is a mecca for art enthusiasts.
 Visit the Sedona Arts Center, established in an old apple-packing barn in 1958, for exhibits and events such as the annual Sedona Plein Air Festival in October and Sedona Photofest in June.

-Want more Sedona art history?
-Have a cold one at Cowboy Club.
-It was here, in 1965, over cold beers and handshakes, that four artists founded Cowboy Artists of America, an organization promoting traditional Western art.
+Want more history with your art?
+Have a cold one at Cowboy Club off of Route 89-A. It was here, in 1965, over cold beers and handshakes, that four artists founded Cowboy Artists of America, an organization that serves to preserve and promote western life in fine art.

 Not far from Sedona, Jerome’s buildings cling precariously to Cleopatra Hill.